Programming with NDIP

 multiple outputs and sometimes these outputs are grouped together in a

-, a singular file is called a
+collection.
+In nova-galaxy, a singular file is called a

 Dataset and a group of files is called a DatasetCollection.
 The

-and DatasetCollection
+Dataset and DatasetCollection classes support

 the following methods: